 There is plenty of room on the camera table, they have a nice Mac with a very large screen where you can edit your photos, and there are charging stations everywhere.

 You won’t have any issues with your setup.
-They’re ready for you!

 Thanks to the Raja Ampat Aggressor for a trip I will always remember, to Michal Wronski for being a great boat leader, Bluewater Travel for getting it all set up for me, and to the divemasters and boat crew for making everything work!